CacheGuard-OS

 - apply

-Alternatively you can import your existing CA into your CacheGuard system.
-Assuming that your CA certificate and its associated private key are respectively named
+access command for instructions on declaring a trusted file server).
+You can then load them into your CacheGuard appliance from that trusted file server.
+Assuming that your CA certificate and its associated private key are named

 cg-ca.certificate and

-cg-ca.key and are placed on a TFTP file server reachable at 172.18.2.1 use the following commands:
+cg-ca.key respectively, and are stored on a trusted SFTP file server with the IP address

 - apply